Amaranthine

 suspicion

-they died years ago
+you died years ago

-but keep on living.
+but kept on living.

-Once, you’d see
+Once, I’d see

 braced and booted,